 The game fits the Cinemaware template closely, with a string of action sequences linked by cinematic animation sequences to set the scene.
 There's also a strategic element, as you move your spies around to gain information and avoid detection, and decide how much Lunarium to use at each stage of the game.
 Action sequences include hand-to-hand combat with a Nazi guard, and flying through the air shooting either hordes of enemy planes or the Zeppelin itself.

-There are 157 other screenshots on file for other versions of this game.
+There are 178 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups